hphelion/documentation/cloudos/install.customize-network-settings.md

 True.
 If you plan to use the DUAL Network mode, set the VLAN value to False.
 Note: The Operational Dashboard displays subsequent options based on the following rules:

  a.
-If os_sdn and public are both set to VLAN=True, the only displayed choice for Network mode will be SINGLE.
+If os_sdn and public are both set to VLAN=True, the only displayed choice in the Complete Install dialog for Network mode will be SINGLE.

  b.
-If os_sdn or public are set to VLAN=False, the only displayed choice for Network mode will be DUAL.
+If os_sdn or public are set to VLAN=False, the only displayed choice in the Complete Install dialog for Network mode will be DUAL.

 5. On the Router tab, specify the Router value as a Gateway IP address of your Public IP address range.
-Use the default Router Preference.

 6. Click Update Network to save your changes.